We don’t support this browser anymore.

 On the regulated networks side of things, SSE delivers electricity across Scotland and Southern England.
 This is classic utility territory - with revenues predictable and profits closely regulated.
 A portion of these regulated revenues are positively related to investment levels, and are also protected against inflation.
 However, the additional return isn't received until sometime after the service has been delivered and investment has been made, which can cause a drag on cash flows in the meantime.

-So, in a bid to free up cash for growth and further investment, the group rebased its dividend to 60p, down from 96.7p last year.
+So, in a bid to free up cash for growth and further investment, the group rebased its dividend to 60p, down from 96.7p in the prior year.
 This is a stark reminder that dividends are variable and not guaranteed.

 The group’s investment plans look achievable in our eyes but they're set to stretch the balance sheet, with the ratio of net debt to cash profits (EBITDA) likely to rise from 3.0x to between 3.5-4x in the medium term.
 While a moderate amount of debt isn't a bad thing, especially for a business with such reliable revenues, it does add pressure to keep delivering.

-There are external threats as well.
-Regulatory challenges loom, particularly as high energy prices compound cost-of-living pressures.
-Many areas of SSE's business benefit from these high prices, as well as increased price volatility.
-But with market conditions seemingly less turbulent this year, other areas of the business will have to step up to pay the investment bill.
+In recent years many areas of SSE's business have benefitted from high prices and increased price volatility.
+But with market conditions seemingly less turbulent this year, profits in the flexible thermal and gas storage division look set to drop substantially.
+Other areas of the business will have to step up to pay the investment bill.
+Any missteps on this front could dent investor sentiment.

 SSE key facts